-- f) The policy on any consultancy assignments to be carried out by the same audit firm (approval procedure, application of a maximum percentage of the total auditing costs, etc.). - g) The proposed term of appointment of the statutory auditor; - h) In the case of a proposal for reappointment, the aggregate tenure of the incumbent audit firm.
+- f) The policy on any consultancy assignments to be carried out by the same audit firm (approval procedure, application of a maximum percentage of the total auditing costs, etc.). - g) The proposed duration of the audit engagement.

 Appendix V: Eumedion Best Practices for Engaged Share-Ownership